rm511130/Tanzu-Workshop-TKGI/README.md

 - During this lab you are going to assume the role of a Platform DevOps person.
 - Execute the following commands to log into the TKGI Control Plane.
-- The use of `$devops` will align each command to your UserID.
+- The use of `$devops` will automatically align each command to your UserID.

 ```
+echo $devops
 pks login -a https://api.pks.pks4u.com:9021 -p password -k -u $devops
 pks clusters
 pks plans